by Marc Nieper-Wißkirchen

 ...) cfg term)

-When the forward control flow reaches a bind
+When the forward control flow reaches a bind CFG

-term, the expression
+term, the expressions are

 evaluated in the same environment in which